 Sutton & Sons, 90 Stoke Newington High Street, N16 7NY.
 Branches in Islington and Hackney Central too.

 Voted best fish and chip shop in the UK more than once, this Muswell Hill chippy — which has been around since 1968 — is something pretty special.
 There’s nothing particularly fancy about it, just the highly sought-after holy trinity of crunchy and grease-free batter, fresh and juicy fish, and crisp and fluffy chips.
-We can’t beat this one.
+No notes.

 Toff's, 38 Muswell Hill Broadway, N10 3RT

-- The Fish House of Notting Hill: Unrelated to the previous, this restaurant just off Portobello may be touristy but the fish and chips are no less excellent for it
+- The Fish House of Notting Hill: This restaurant just off Portobello may be touristy but the fish and chips are no less excellent for it.

-- Oliver's: Mediterranean-influenced chippy in Belsize Park and Whetstone.
+- Oliver's: Mediterranean-influenced chippy in Belsize Park and Boxpark Wembley.

-- Seafresh: Very large portions of very fresh fish in Pimlico
+- Seafresh: Large portions of very fresh fish and quality seafood in Pimlico.

-- The Seashell of Lisson Grove: Fish is panko breadcrumbed for extra crunchiness at this Marylebone spot
+- The Seashell of Lisson Grove: Fish can be panko breadcrumbed for extra crunchiness at this Marylebone spot.